influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/nodeStatus.md

 # workflow.v1alpha1.nodeStatus

-NodeStatus contains status information about an individual node in the workflow
+"NodeStatus contains status information about an individual node in the workflow"

 ## Index